EPL GW-1 Fantrax Player Picks

 Gabriel Jesus ($10.25, CRY vs ARS)

-He’s the most popular player in Official, but not likely to be Fantrax, where his price is much higher relative to other forwards.
+He’s the most popular player in Official, but not likely to be in Fantrax where his price is much higher relative to other forwards.
 He could still be a decent pick though, with a reasonable fixture and scorching pre-season form behind him.

 Erling Haaland ($7.00, WHU vs MCI)

-The price is tempting, and although he did miss a couple of chances against Liverpool at the weekend, he got into a lot of good positions, so I am expecting him to score this weekend.
-The fixture puts me off a little though; West Ham are not pushovers.
-He played the whole game against Liverpool, but concerns remain that his pitch time is going to be managed.
+The price is tempting, and although he did miss a couple big chances against Liverpool at the weekend, he got into a lot of good positions, so I am expecting him to score this weekend.
+The fixture puts me off a little though; the Hammers are not pushovers.
+He played the whole game against Liverpool, but concerns remain that his pitch time is going to be managed, especially once Man City enters UCL competition.

 Darwin Nunez ($7.00, FUL vs LIV)